 Although your metabolism eventually slows down with age, think about this.
 Muscle is a very active tissue with high energy requirements.
 The less muscle you have will put a decrease on your metabolism and calories that were previously used by muscle tissue will then be stored as fat.
 This is what happens as we start to age and if we do not strength train.
 Just look around, how many elderly people are literally skin and bone?
 Strength training is essential for preventing the muscle loss that often accompanies the aging process.
 See you on your next workout!

-Read all my TOP 5 Posts!
+Want more?
+Read all my Fitness Posts!

 Disclaimer: Please keep in mind that I am not a Registered Dietitian.
 While my advice relies on my own personal experience and research, what has been successful for myself and others may be not best for you.
 You should always consult your doctor when making changes to your diet.
 If you have any questions or comments please feel free to email me at firstname.lastname@example.org.